nrwl/nx/docs/shared/node-tutorial/3-task-running.md

 You can now find your built `products-data-client` distributable in your `dist/libs/products-data-client` directory, as specified in the `outputPath` property of the `build` target options in your `project.json` file.

-Next, run a lint check on your `products-data-client` project by running the command: `npx nx lint products-data-client`:
+Next, run a lint check on `products-data-client`:

 ```bash
 % npx nx lint products-data-client